-Organizational Chart for Purchasing Services
+Organizational Chart for Procurement Services

 Our vision is to create customer satisfaction by providing value and efficiency to each procurement request while at the same time operating within university policy, state law and sound business practices.

-Purchasing Services strives to continue process and service improvements of the University's procurement and acquisition functions.
+Procurement Services strives to continue process and service improvements of the University's procurement and acquisition functions.
 The specific goals are to:

 - Streamline and continual improvement of the procurement function of the University

 - Lead the University in the use of technology to improve the performance of all administrative functions of the procurement process; and

 - Continued enhancement of all services provided by Procurement Services to its customer

 Please be aware there are active ongoing fraudulent attempts to place purchase orders (POs), enter into contracts, and/or request for quotations that purport to originate from Florida International University using lookalike domain registrations.
 While the University cannot prevent this illegal activity, we are actively working with law enforcement to investigate the use of our brand and likeness in these fraudulent attempts.

 Here are some common traits or themes we have found in these fraudulent attempts that may assist you in identifying fraudulent requests: